Approximate perfect fluid solutions with quadrupole moment: Perfect fluid solutions

-In addition, we can impose the physically meaningful condition that the total pressure vanishes at the matching surface, i.e., \be p(R) = 0 \ . \ee From the point of view of a numerical integration, the above matching conditions can be used as boundary values for the integration of the corresponding differential equations.
+From the point of view of a numerical integration, the above matching conditions can be used as boundary values for the integration of the corresponding differential equations.

-Notice that we reach the desired matching by fixing only the spatial coordinate as $r=R $; however, this does not mean that the matching surface is a sphere.
-Indeed, the shape of the matching surface is determined by the conditions $t=const$ and $r=R $ which, according to Eq.(\ref{qmatch}), determine a surface with explicit $\theta-$dependence.
+Notice that we reach the desired matching by fixing only the spatial coordinate as $r=r_{\Sigma} $; however, as mentioned in the previous section, this does not mean that the matching surface is a sphere.
+Indeed, the shape of the matching surface is determined by the conditions $t=const$ and $r=r_{\Sigma} $ which, according to Eq.(\ref{Newline}), determine a surface with explicit $\theta-$dependence.
 The coordinate $r$ is therefore not a radial coordinate.
 This has been previously observed in the case of a different metric with quadrupole moment \cite{zn71}.